Unique microbes discovered in one of Earth’s harshest landscapes

 If we know, on Earth, what the outer limits for life were, and they know what the paleoclimates on Mars were like, we may have a better idea of what could have lived there.

 The research was funded by the National Science Foundation, the National Geographic Society and the University of Colorado.

 Bottom line: Scientists have discovered unique bacteria and fungi inhabiting the dry volcanic slopes that dot the Atacama region in South America.
-The newly discovered microbes are genetically distinct from many other microorganisms on Earth and the findings may help to improve the search for life on other planets like Mars.
-The research was published on June 26, 2012 in the Journal of Geophysical Research.
+The newly discovered microbes are genetically distinct from many other microorganisms on Earth.
+The findings may help to improve the search for life on other planets like Mars.
+The research appeared on June 26, 2012 in the Journal of Geophysical Research.